SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: SayNext-Bench

-Firstly, we define \textit{conversational turn} as a paired unit of discourse, consisting of an interlocutor’s utterance and a subject’s temporally contiguous response, which jointly serve as the fundamental granularity for prediction and evaluation.
-The \textsc{SayNext} task is then formulated as predicting the forthcoming utterance $\tilde{T}_B^{\mathcal{R}}$ of the subject, conditioned on the interlocutor’s preceding utterance $T_A^{\mathcal{Q}}$ and the subject’s concurrent non-verbal expressions $V_B^{\mathcal{Q}}$.
+\textbf{Task Setups.} Firstly, we define \textit{conversational turn} as a paired unit of discourse, consisting of an interlocutor’s utterance and a subject’s temporally contiguous response, which jointly serve as the fundamental granularity for evaluation.
+The \textsc{SayNext} task is then formulated as anticipating the forthcoming utterance $\tilde{T}_B^{\mathcal{R}}$ of the subject, conditioned on the interlocutor’s preceding utterance $T_A^{\mathcal{Q}}$ and the subject’s concurrent non-verbal expressions $V_B^{\mathcal{Q}}$.

-The prediction problem can be expressed as approximating the conditional distribution of real responses $T_B^{\mathcal{R}}$ via an end-to-end mapping function $f_{\theta}$: